 - The wound itself.
 Many people with diabetes have neuropathy.
 This can make feeling wounds on the bottom of your feet difficult.
-Without daily inspection, you won’t know if a wound is present, which could cause it to go untreated and uncared for.
-Don’t rely on your nerves to tell you when you have a wound.
+Without daily inspection, you won't know if an injury is present, which could cause it to go untreated and uncared for.
+Don't rely on your nerves to tell you when you have a wound.
 Do regular visual inspections.

 - Drainage.
 Drainage is a sign of an infection.
-If you notice any type of white or pussy discharge coming out of your wound, see a doctor.
+See a doctor if you notice any white or pus-filled discharge coming from your wound.

 - Dry, calloused skin.
 Dry skin around your wound can cause the injury to spread.
 It will make healing slower and your risk of infection higher.

 If you notice a wound, it is a good idea to talk to a podiatrist.
 Working with a podiatrist will help you prevent severe infections and complications now and in the future.

 When you visit Southern Oregon Foot & Ankle, your wound will be inspected to determine the cause and offer prevention tips.
 Treatment will then take place.
 This will vary depending on the wound or foot ulcer type and the severity.
 You might get a dressing and instructions on caring for the wound, or you might need medication to help combat infection.